day8/lein-git-inject/README.md

   ;; Optional configuration:
   :git-inject {
-    ;; Optional: you may choose to ignore ahead or dirty state like this:
+    ;; choose to ignore ahead or dirty state like this:
     :ignore-ahead?            true
     :ignore-dirty?            true